 Graaff Reinet – a historic town surrounding Camdeboo National Park

 Graaff Reinet is a lovely town to stroll around.
-We stayed at Brighton Keep*, close to the centre of town.
-It was very nice, and the owners were friendly, with plenty of suggestions.
 We had a walk around the town, taking in the church and the old buildings, before having drinks at the fancy Drostdy Hotel*.
 This hotel is in a historic Cape Dutch building and has grand old-fashioned interiors.
 There is a nice place to sit outside with a drink watching the sunset.

-We had dinner at Polka restaurant, a few hundred metres from our accommodation.
+We had dinner at Polka restaurant (now closed), a few hundred metres from our accommodation.
 This was very nice, and we were going to come back the next morning to their bakery to get supplies for lunch, but we forgot.

 Museums in Graaff-Reinet